-Scheduling for Spring 2021 is now available.
+Scheduling for Fall 2021 is now available.
 Scheduling (also referred to as registration) typically begins in late October of the fall semester and late March of the spring semester.

 Any obligations (holds) to the college must be satisfied before a student can select courses for the upcoming semester.